pierre-rouleau/pel/README.rst

-- **Fast Startup Mode**: ahead-of-time pre-compilation and physical directory restructuring system squashes Emacs ``load-path`` that speeds Emacs boot time even more, allowing **sub 0.1 seconds** startups on system with over 300 packages.
+- **Fast Startup Mode**: ahead-of-time pre-compilation and physical directory restructuring system squashes Emacs ``load-path`` that speeds Emacs boot time even more, allowing sub 0.1 second startups on Linux and under 0.2 seconds on macOS, even with over 300 packages.
   PEL provides commands to toggle from normal mode to fast startup and back.
 - **Extensive Code Validation** of all Emacs Lisp code through byte and native compilation controlled by GNU Make script which also performs **specialized linting**, ERT-based **unit testing**.
 All executed on GitHub CI on all supported Emacs versions (26 to 30) on Linux and macOS environments.
   Builds and test pass only when no error and no warning is detected.
-  All code is reviewed by the excellent CodeRabbit AI system.
 - **Dynamic Feature Selection** allows selection of minor modes or command behaviour like selecting whether search command uses the standard iSearch, or features from `Anzu`_ or `Swiper`_.
 Same for input and auto completion,